Leo Scheffczyk

 Leo Scheffczyk ([ˈleːo ˈʃɛf.tʃɪk]; 21 February 1920 – 8 December 2005) was a German cardinal and theologian.
 He was a long-time theologian at the Congregation for the Doctrine of the Faith and one of the strongest advocates for orthodoxy during the long pontificate of John Paul II.
-During the 1980s and 1990s, he severely criticized some of his former students, e.g. Leonardo Boff, who advocated a Marxist version of liberation theology.
-Scheffczyk likely played a major role in drafting the most controversial documents, such as Ordinatio sacerdotalis and Ad tuendam fidem.
+During the 1980s and 1990s, he severely criticized some of his former students, including Leonardo Boff, one of the founders of liberation theology.
+Scheffczyk likely played a major role in drafting the most controversial documents of John Paul's pontificate, such as Ordinatio sacerdotalis and Ad tuendam fidem.
 He was made a cardinal in 2001.
 He was regarded as an important thinker in late twentieth-century Catholicism.

 Life and career

-He was born in the city of Beuthen, today Bytom, Poland.
+Scheffczyk was born in the city of Beuthen, then in the Germany of the Weimar Republic (today Bytom, Poland).
 He studied during World War II at the famous theological department of the University of Breslau.
 He moved afterwards to the University of Munich.
-Scheffczyk was ordained as a priest for the Archdiocese of Munich on 29 June 1947.
+He was ordained as a priest for the Archdiocese of Munich on 29 June 1947.

 Immediately, Scheffczyk took to theological work and within a year of his ordination he was already a Theology professor at the seminary in Königstein im Taunus.
 He later moved to the more prestigious university at Tübingen.
 During that time his theological knowledge was already immensely appreciated by his students, including such notables as Walter Kasper.
 Whilst he was immensely knowledgeable on such subjects as the Virgin Mary, Scheffczyk was not then considered a likely choice for a promotion into the papal curia.
 Unlike such theologians as Yves Congar, he remained remote from the proceedings of Vatican II, though he undoubtedly understood its thought very well.

 His return to the University of Munich in 1965 coincided with long periods of writing on various theological topics.

-After 1978, Scheffczyk became a monsignor.
-Though still focusing on writing theology, he did an increasing amount of work in the Congregation for the Doctrine of the Faith, often being consulted by Ratzinger as the Congregation devoted itself to settling theological questions.
-However, Scheffczyk never apparently had any desire to become a public figure.
+After 1978, Scheffczyk was given the honorific title of monsignor.
+Though still focusing on writing theology, he did an increasing amount of work in the Congregation for the Doctrine of the Faith, often being consulted by the Prefect, Cardinal Ratzinger, as the Congregation devoted itself to settling a range of theological questions.
+However, Scheffczyk apparently never had any desire to become a public figure.